automata-network/automata-linux/README.md

 cosign generate-key-pair
 ```
 > [!Note]
-> Please ensure to generate the image signing using **cosign**.
+> Please ensure to generate the image signing key using **cosign**.
 The key is designed for container image signing and verification.

 ### 2. Sign the docker images that will be used